 - Itching in your penis

 Erectile dysfunction occurs when you are not able to maintain or get an erection.
-This is not always a cause for a medical concern, as anxiety and stress are common triggers for the occasional erectile dysfunction.
-But if it occurs regularly, this can be a sign of underlying health problem.
+This is not always a cause for a medical concern.
+Various physical and psychological factors are responsible for erectile dysfunction.
+These factors include high blood pressure, varicocele, hydrocele, anxiety, and stress, etc as common triggers for occasional erectile dysfunction.
+But if erectile dysfunction occurs regularly, this can be a sign of underlying health problems.
 The symptoms of erectile dysfunction are:

 - Loss of interest in sex